derekburgess/jaws/docs/adr/0005-evidence-store-and-portable-experiment-records.md

 An `ArtifactStore` protocol isolates bundle semantics from storage location.
 The exact JSON/JSONL/Parquet encodings and artifact-store configuration remain due in Milestone 5.
-Milestone 2 implements only the minimal reconstructable graph index;
+Milestone 2 implements only the minimal reconstructable experiment/run and finding graph indexes;
 this ADR fixes the responsibility boundary without prematurely selecting bundle encodings or artifact infrastructure.